How I Think — Jacob Sager

 I notice drift.

-The sentence says one thing.
-The life says another.
-The brand says one thing.
-The operating reality says another.
-The stated values say one thing.
-The lived incentives say another.
+The brand says one thing; the operating reality says another.
+The stated values say one thing; the lived incentives say another.

 I read systems like literature.

 A sentence can hold a life together or split it in half.
-A bad description can waste a decade.
-A wrong category can turn strength into pathology.
-A cheap phrase can make a serious person doubt their own perception.
+A wrong category turns a strength into a pathology.
+A bad description quietly costs a decade.

 Surface clarity

-The kind that sounds organized while hiding the real conflict, the real dependency, the real fear, or the real cost.
+Sounds organized.
+Hides the real conflict, the real dependency, the real cost.

 Tool worship